Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/01_Prep/index.md

 1. Automatically Applied Tags
 1. Applications
 1. Problem notification
-1. process and service naming rules
+1. Process and service naming rules

 Due to to time constrainsts, we will visit each area as needed during the lab exercises.